Welcome New Students!

 Waiver of Registration

-Missed last semester's deadline to apply to graduate?
+Missed this semester's deadlines to graduate?
 If you've completed all graduation requirements, but did not meet the fall graduation deadline, you may be eligible to waive class registration for spring.
 Here's how:

 - Submit all final materials for your degree as listed here, including the Waiver of Registration form (included in the downloadable file).